 Bonnie is a storyteller and volunteer for Compassion & Choices.
-She will be a presenter on Medical Aid-in-Dying at City of Hope’s CME End of Life Symposium December 16-18, 2021 in Las Vegas, Nevada.
+She was a presenter on Medical Aid in Dying at City of Hope’s CME End of Life Symposium December 16-18, 2021 in Las Vegas, Nevada.

 Resume/CV available upon request